nathanreyes/vue-screen-utils/README.md

 ### Use Media Query

-2. Import and use the `useMediaQuery` function to evaluate a raw media query and return a boolean ref that will update with the media query.
+Import and use the `useMediaQuery` function to evaluate a raw media query and return a boolean ref that will update with the media query.

+If you wish to receive a callback of the raw media query event, provide the callback function as the second argument.

 ```html
 <template>